troyastorino/troyastorino/resources/purpose.md

 The massive complexity and inertia in the healthcare industry has made progress more difficult.
 I hope, though, that the approach we're taking at [PicnicHealth](http://picnichealth.com/site) lets us make a big difference.

+Automation of physical tasks does not have that same accessibility.
+Robotics is a domain that requires low-level expert knowledge, and thus has a high barrier to entry.
+Because of this, we have yet to see the massive proliferation of robots that science fiction has predicted time and time again.
+I want to make robotic application development as easy as internet application development.